Welcome! You are on the website of the NAPA, the Dutch Association of Physician Assistants.

 Physician Assistant, shortly PA, is the name of a relatively new profession, introduced in the Netherlands in 2000, using the extensive experiences from the United States of America.

 The PA profession is positioned in the medical continuum.
-De PA works under supervision of a physician and offers professional medical care.
+De PA works independently and in collaboration with a physician and offers professional medical care.
 The introduction of PA’s has resulted in both better continuity and higher quality of medical care and has improved efficiency and productivity in pre-hospital and hospital care.

-At this moment we have about 700 PA working in the Netherlands.
+At this moment we have more than 1800 PAs working in the Netherlands.
 A lot of PA are NAPA member.
 This website informs you about the PA profession, the professional organization and links to other web locations with relevant information about the PA and the PA programs.

 Please contact us for comments or requests for additional information: email@example.com